digitaloak-zz/node-red-contrib-digitaloak-mqtt/README.md

 Based on core Node-RED "mqtt in" and "mqtt-broker" nodes.

 #### Description
-Lets you subscribe dynamically to different topics via msg.topic and output msgs from subscribed topics.
+Node lets you subscribe dynamically to different topics via msg.topic and output msgs from subscribed topics.